 As stated by Sullivan and Skelcher (2002) partnership work better when the partners has some similarity in their working practices and policies.
 However, finding partners with similar working practices and policies is not always possible.
 As such, most health and social care services find themselves working with partners whose’ working practices and Policies differs.
 These differences in working practices and policies are issues of concern as it affects the entire collaborative working and in most cases in negative ways.
 For instances, as mentioned by JIT (2009), when the working practices of partners differs, disagreement can arise on how best to achieve the common goals.
 Also, in some cases, when working practices and policies between potential partners extremely differs, forming the much needed partnership working arrangement may become impossible as partners retreat to their comfort zone.
 This is exactly what happens in Adult A case scenario.
 The partners that were supposed to work together for adult’s protection which include the local authority, the policies and health and social care services all had different working practices.
 The local authorities work according to the mandate given to it by the various legislations.
 On the other hand, the police authority work according to the guideline and requirement contained in the legislation governing the police force including the police Act 1964.
 Equally, the working practices of health and social care services is determined by quite different range of legislation including the health and social care act 2014, care act 2002 among others.
 This create different working practices which hindered these potential partners to come together to plan on how to work collaboratively to protect and meet all the adult’s needs.

-3.1 Evaluate possible outcomes of partnership working for users of services, professionals and organisations
+3.1 Evaluate possible outcomes of partnership working for users of services, professionals and organisations ( The content inhere also addressed the question ' What is the goal of partnership working in health and social care'?

-Another important positive outcome of partnership working between patient and professional is that patients’ needs are put at the centre of services delivery.
-As results, patient needs are not only met, but patients also feel valued and respected (Petch and Cook 2013).
-Regrettably, this outcome was not achieved in Strafford hospital.
-Had the nurse worked in partnership with the patients, this outcome could have been achieved.
-In partnership working, the partners also bring in some important resources that enable delivery services at satisfactory level.
-In other word, when two or more professional work together, they are able to create a pool of sufficient resources required to delivery service satisfactory (Atkinson 2007).
+Thus, the goal of partnership working is to leverage these combined efforts to not only meet but exceed the expectations in the delivery of health and social care services, putting patient needs at the forefront and ensuring high-quality care through enhanced collaborative practices.
 Regrettably, this did not happen in Adult, A case since the local authorities, health and social care service and the police failed to work together.
 Had they worked together, they could have been able to eliminate resources gap experienced by each partner.
 They could have been able to pull resources such as money; human resources etc together hence have adequate resources needed to meet the holistic needs of adult A.

 3.2 analyse the potential barriers to partnership working in health and social care services